16 Macros

 ---|---|

-Simple macros can be created by recording the operations with the built-in macro recorder.
+Simple macros can be created by recording your actions using the built-in macro recorder.
 After starting the recorder, all actions are recorded and converted into VBA code in the background.
-This continues until the recorder is stopped.
+This continues until you stop the recorder.

-In order to get a properly working macro, it is important to first perform the actions to be performed without recording and write them down in order.
-You can then use this script to record the actions with the macro recorder.
+To ensure a properly working macro, it’s important to first perform the actions manually and write them down step-by-step.
+You can then use this script to record the actions accurately with the macro recorder.

-The button with which you can start recording macros is on the Tab Developers in the group Code, see Figure 16.1.
+The button to start recording macros is on Developer Tab in the group Code, see Figure 16.1.

-When this button is clicked to start recording a macro, a dialog box first appears in which a number of properties of the macro can be entered.
+When you click this button to start recording a macro, a dialog box appears where you can enter several properties for the macro.

 Macro name

-Each macro must have a name.
-To do this, Excel fills in the default text “Macro” followed by a digit.
-You can change this name by typing a different name.
+Each macro must have a unique name.
+Excel suggests a default name like “Macro1”.
+You can change this by typing a different name.

-The first character of the macro name has to be a letter.
-After that, you can use other characters such as letters, numbers, or underscore.
-Spaces are not allowed in a macro name.
-Always give meaningful names showing what the macro is going to do.
-The underscore can be used as a separator between words.
+The first character of a macro name must be a letter.
+Subsequent characters can be letters, numbers, or underscores.
+Spaces are not allowed in macro names.
+Always use meaningful names that indicate what the macro does.
+The underscore can be used as a word separator (e.g., Format_Cell_Red

 Shortcut key

-It is not required to assign a keyboard shortcut to a macro, but this can be very useful for frequently used macros.
+Assigning a shortcut key is not required but can be very useful for frequently used macros.
+Be careful not to overwrite existing Excel shortcuts.

 Store macro in

-It is important to think thoroughly about it.
-If the macro is to be used only in the active workbook, choose This Workbook.
-Should the macro be used in other workbooks, so it is always available, then the Personal Macro Workbook is the best choice.
-The option New workbook is actually never used.
+Think carefully about this.
+If the macro is specific to the active workbook, choose This Workbook.
+If you want the macro to be available globally in Excel, Personal Macro Workbook is the best choice.
+The default is This Workbook.

 Description